walidelnozahy/cloud/docs/apps/data.md

 Serverless Data is a super fast, automatically scalable datastore that's built in to Serverless Cloud.
 It's capable of storing simple K/V items, or massive collections of complex objects that can be queried on multiple dimensions, sorted, and paginated.
 With single-digit millisecond response times, it provides enough power to cover your most common needs and use cases.

 With Serverless Data, **your data is just there** as part of your application's runtime.
 No connection strings, credentials, capacity planning, or database maintenance.
 You can use the Serverless Cloud `data` helper to `get`, `set`, and `remove` data whenever you need access to state.
-Plus, Serverless Data is isolated to each **INSTANCE**, giving every developer, stage, and preview build of a **SERVICE** a completely independent copy of your application's data.
+Plus, Serverless Data is isolated to each **INSTANCE**, giving every developer, stage, and preview build of an **APP** a completely independent copy of your application's data.

 ## Using Serverless Data